ParthDave111/ParthDave111.github.io/ClimateAI.md

 ## Project 1 - Land Usage and Land Coverage (LULC)

-This project is derived from EuroSAT: A Novel Dataset and Deep Learning Benchmark for Land Use and Land Cover Classification [Link](https://arxiv.org/abs/1709.00029)
+This project is derived from EuroSAT: A Novel Dataset and Deep Learning Benchmark for Land Use and Land Cover Classification [Paper Link](https://arxiv.org/abs/1709.00029)

 Objective of the project
 Objective